Large Language Models for Robotics: A Survey: Related Technologies

 \subsection{Decision-making}

 Decision-making is a fundamental capability of robots, enabling them to make informed decisions and plan tasks based on their current state and environment.
 As the core of a robot, decision-making plays a crucial role in connecting the preceding and the following, analyzing input from the perception module to generate appropriate actions.
+Policy refers to a specific function or mechanism that enables decision-making, effectively mapping observations to actions through a well-defined relationship.
+In the context of robotics, policies play a crucial role in determining the actions an agent takes in response to its environment.
+Furthermore, with the increasing complexity of robotic systems, multi-robot collaboration has become a significant area of research, where individual or joint policy learning is used to enable coordinated decision-making among multiple agents.
+In the following content, we introduce the details of the policy and multi-robot collaboration.